8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 Conclusion

-These were some methods, which you can use to address the high disk usage issue.
+You can use these methods to address the high disk usage issue.
 Hopefully, either works for you.